Revision of properties of diagnoses complicating the cesarean section

 In Appendix 2 there is list of all 157 dx codes which currently complicate CS when coded as sec dx.
 In column C is our initial proposal regarding codes which should be added property 14X12 and in column there are additional codes we would like to add to the list

-#12 Updated by Anonymous almost 5 years ago
+#12 Updated by Anonymous over 5 years ago

 Mats Fernström, NPK, Sweden 2015-02-24, Comments: